gcash/neutrino-web/README.md

 ```
 docker stop neutrino-web-dev
 docker rm neutrino-web-dev
-docker build . -t neutrino-web-dev
+docker build . -t zquestz/neutrino-web-dev
-docker run -it -p 5025:5025 --name neutrino-web-dev --mount type=bind,source=/path/to/visionati/.build,target=/usr/share/nginx/html/ neutrino-web-dev
+docker run -it -p 5025:80 --name neutrino-web-dev --mount type=bind,source=/path/to/visionati/.build,target=/usr/share/nginx/html/ zquestz/neutrino-web-dev
 ```

-## How to Build for Production
+### How to Build for Production

-1. **Grunt:** Run the command `grunt live`
+1. **Grunt:** Run the command `grunt live`.
-1. **Rebuild.sh:** Run the command `./rebuild.sh -p`
+1. **Rebuild.sh:** Run the command `./rebuild.sh -p`.

 The grunt script will run the same as in development, but with the following differences:

-1. It will erase the `.build` folder before running any other tasks
+1. It will erase the `.build` folder before running any other tasks.
-1. It will not run the watch task
+1. It will not run the watch task.

 The rebuild script with the -p flag does not mount your local `.build` folder.
 It will run the following commands:

 ```
 docker stop neutrino-web
 docker rm neutrino-web
-docker build . -t neutrino-web
+docker build . -t zquestz/neutrino-web
-docker run -d -p 80:80 --name neutrino-web neutrino-web
+docker run -d -p 5025:80 --name neutrino-web zquestz/neutrino-web
 ```

 ## Testing Production Setup Locally